 Boards entering into local match agreements, other than multiparty local match agreements, may email draft agreements to ccm.agreements@twc.texas.gov for presubmission review.

-Boards must be aware that the presubmission review does not constitute, or substitute for submission to, or review and acceptance by, TWC.
+Boards must inform staff members that the presubmission review does not constitute, or substitute for submission to, or review and acceptance by, TWC.
 After completion of a presubmission review, Boards still must submit the agreement for review and approval.

 C-605: Child Care Local Match Agreement Amendments